-(e) Services of organizing an event including ancillary services supplied to a registered person will be the location of the recipient.
+(e) Services of organizing an event including ancillary services supplied to a registered person, the POS will be the location of the recipient.
 When the recipient is not registered, the place of supply will be the location of the venue itself.

 The event that is organized may be cultural, artistic, sporting, scientific, education or entertainment.
 Services referred to here are 'by way of' organizing the event at the venue.
-Where the event is organized in a ground or field being an immovable property, the service of securing the location has, as its place of supply, determined by a foregoing provision but the rest of the services of organizing the event alone will fall in this provision.
+Where the event is organized in a ground or field being an immovable property, the service of securing the location has, as its place of supply, determined by the foregoing provision but the rest of the services of organizing the event will fall within this provision.